tomgehrke/media_manager/README.md

 The next step is optional.
 Type **python loadSampleData.py** to pre-load the database with sample data.
 If you want to skip this and start with a blank slate, that is completely up to you.

 Finally, type **python application.py** to start the Flask web server.
-Point your web browser to **http://localhost:5000** and you should see the main dashboard which.
+Point your web browser to **http://localhost:5000** and you should see the main dashboard.